Batakara

 Batakara is a town and Union Council of Swabi District in Khyber Pakhtunkhwa province of Pakistan.
 It is located at 34°2'0N 72°36'0E with an altitude of 323 metres (1062 feet).

-The city's ancient name was (Bee-rai) around four or five centuries ago.
-There once were, British residents in town, and various tribes have lived in the town.
+The city was known as Bee-rai around four or five centuries ago.
+There once were British residents in the town, and it has also been home to various tribes.
 Later the name was changed from Bee-rai to Batakara.
-Nearby, there are the Tarbela Dam sea, desert, and many green farms.
-Batakara was once renowned for fishing and the special fish (Malah) was known throughout the region.
+It is near the Tarbela Dam on the Indus River, as well as desert and many green farms.
+Batakara was once renowned for fishing, and the special fish malah was known throughout the region.